Easter Island money and prices

 We can not forget that Rapa Nui is one of the most isolated territories on the planet and that most of the goods and products found on the island arrive by land or sea from the mainland.
 This causes that the prices in Rapa Nui of almost all the things are quite higher than in continental Chile and that in other parts of the world.
 For that reason, it is not very useful, for example, to deduct for the prices of accommodation, the services or the quality that should have, because here the standards are different.

-Below we will reflect the average prices of the main products and services that travelers may need during their stay in Rapa Nui in the 2018-2019 season.
+Below we will reflect the average prices of the main products and services that travelers may need during their stay in Rapa Nui.
 The prices are expressed in Chilean pesos ($).

 Rapa Nui National Park entrance fee